America's Definitive Marine Engine Magazine

-As little as an ounce of water in the lower unit can spell doom for bearings and gears.
+According to Penzoil, as little as an ounce of water in the lower unit can spell doom for bearings and gears.
 The solution is as simple as the sea is salt.
 Regularly crack the bottom drain screw and determine whether oil or water issues forth.
-Also look for wads of monofilament fish line has wrapped around the prop shaft, where left in place it will worm its way right through the propeller shaft seal.
+Also look for wads of mono filament fish line has wrapped around the prop shaft, where left in place it will worm its way right through the propeller shaft seal.

 Overheating is one of the major causes of premature death for marine engines.
 To prevent such a demise pay attention to engine temperature.
 Consider rotating the fuel gauge to its needle point straight up when registering normal engine temperature.
 Then if the temp begins to rise you'll see it immediately.
 Naturally you'll also regularly inspect cooling system hoses for age or damage.